OUR PEOPLE

 Overview

-Dr. Rotenstein is a primary care physician, researcher and healthcare leader whose work focuses on ambulatory care delivery, physician wellbeing, gender issues in medicine, and the intersection of the electronic health record with these issues.
+Dr. Rotenstein is a primary care physician, researcher and healthcare leader whose work focuses on ambulatory care delivery, the physician workforce, and the intersection of the electronic health record with these issues.

 She is an Assistant Professor and Medical Director of Ambulatory Quality and Safety at UCSF Health.
 She additionally serves as the inaugural director of the Center to Advance Digital Physician Practice Transformation at UCSF (ADAPT) and Director of the Center for Physician Experience and Practice Excellence, which is jointly run across UCSF and Brigham and Women's Hospital.
-She was named a 2022 Modern Healthcare Top 25 Emerging Leader, the 2022 New England Region SGIM Investigator of the Year, and a 2021 STAT Wunderkind.
+She was named to the 2024 class of the New Voices of the National Academies of Sciences, Engineering, and Medicine, selected as the 2024 Seema Sonnad Emerging Leader in Managed Care, and named the 2025 Society of General Internal Medicine Outstanding Junior Investigator of the Year.

-Dr. Rotenstein currently is establishing and leading ambulatory quality efforts across the UCSF Health system in her role as Medical Director of Ambulatory Quality and Safety.
-She additionally leads quality and electronic inbox optimization efforts for the UCSF Department of Medicine.
+Dr. Rotenstein leads ambulatory quality and safety tracking and improvement efforts across the UCSF Faculty Practice Organization in her role as Medical Director of Ambulatory Quality and Safety.
 Previously, as Medical Director of Population Health at Brigham and Women's Hospital, she led population health and collaborative care initiatives across Brigham Health's primary care practices, which care for 150,000 patients.
-Prior to that, she led faculty development and wellbeing, population health, and job doability efforts for the Brigham and Women's Physicians Organization.